mjl-/mox/README.md

 - Prometheus metrics and structured logging for operational insight.
 - "mox localserve" subcommand for running mox locally for email-related testing/developing, including pedantic mode.
+- Most non-server Go packages mox consists of are written to be reusable.

 Mox is available under the MIT-license and was created by Mechiel Lukkien, mechiel@ueber.net.
 Mox includes BSD-3-claused code from the Go Authors, and the